Victorivus/MLTrail/README.md

   -u, --update          Download only events and reces not already present in DB.
 ```

-If you want to skip races, create a text file `output_parsing.txt` containing one code and year per line wanting to be ignored, for example:
+If you want to skip races, create a text file `parsed_races.txt` containing one code and year per line wanting to be ignored, for example:

 ```
 saintelyon 2018